seymenbahtiyar/Server_Resource_Monitoring/README.md

 ```
 ## Troubleshooting

-If the program encounters an error, it will throw an exception with an error message that includes details of the issue encountered.
+If the code encounters an error, it will throw an exception with an error message that includes details of the issue encountered.
 Possible errors include issues with connecting to the specified server or issues with gathering resource usage information.

 To troubleshoot the code, try the following: